Philadelphia now has the proud distinction of being one of just eight destinations in the United States with its own Michelin Green Guide.

 In addition to Michelin’s recommendations, the guide also features notable Philadelphians and their personal insight on what makes the city special.
 The local ambassadors include Mural Arts Philadelphia executive director Jane Golden, local musician Fareed Simpson, restauranteur Michael Solomonov and the Philadelphia Orchestra music director Yannick Nézet-Séguin.

-The English version of the Michelin Guide is available on Amazon, Google Play, Apple Books, Bookshop, and other major retailers.
+The English version of the Michelin Green Guide is available on Amazon, Google Play, Apple Books, Bookshop, and other major retailers.
 The French version is also available for purchase.